 With Reonomy, you can quickly run an Alameda County property search for any commercial asset, including multifamily and land, as well as sub-classes of each.

-Under the Building & Lot tab of the search platform, you can simply apply a “Yes” or “No” to search specifically in or outside of Opp Zones.
+To do so, find the Building & Lot tab of the search platform.
+Here, you can simply apply a “Yes” or “No” to search specifically in or outside of Opp Zones.

 From there, you can add a multitude of asset class, sales, debt, and ownership filters to make your Opportunity Zone property search more granular.